 Fear, frustration, guilt or anger are just a few reactions that can work to your downfall.
 Before anything else, you should prepare yourself and discover who you really are.

 When the survivor cannot control his reactions, these reactions will bring him down in a matter of minutes.
-Guilt, loneliness, depression and anxiety are all common reactions to the stress caused by survival situations.
-When the world is crumbling around you and threats are everywhere, you don’t want to experience psychological defeat.
+Guilt, loneliness, depression, and anxiety are all common reactions to the stress caused by survival situations.
+When the world is crumbling around you and dangers are everywhere, you don’t want to experience psychological defeat.

 To prepare yourself you first have to know yourself